Signs of Depression in Teens

 • Trouble with school performance or frequent absences

 If your teenager struggles with suicidal thoughts or behavior, it’s important to seek help immediately.
 In cases of emergency, you should visit your local emergency room or call 911.
-In other cases, you can reach out to the National Suicide Prevention Lifeline at (800) 273-8255.
+In other cases, you can reach out to the 988 Suicide & Crisis Lifeline.

 Emotional Changes